FennMacon/suburban-adventure/README.md

 ## Controls

 - **WASD Keys or Arrow Keys** - Move around the plaza (hold Shift to sprint)
+- **Mobile Touch Controls** - Virtual joystick for movement, touch and drag for camera rotation, RUN button for sprinting
 - **Mouse** - Click and drag to rotate the camera view
 - **Mouse Wheel** - Scroll to zoom in and out
 - **E Key** - Talk to NPCs when nearby (unlocks songs and stories)
 - **F Key** - Switch between Massachusetts Plaza and Forest Suburban scenes
 - **Spacebar** - Toggle between exterior and interior scenes (karaoke bar)

+## Mobile Controls

+The game automatically detects mobile devices and provides touch controls:

+- **Virtual Joystick** (bottom left) - Drag to move in any direction
+- **Touch & Drag** (anywhere else) - Look around and rotate the camera
+- **RUN Button** (bottom right) - Hold to sprint (same as Shift on desktop)

+The mobile controls are designed to be intuitive and responsive, allowing for smooth movement and camera control on touch devices.

 ## The Massachusetts Experience